netcharm/Caps2CtrlSpace/README.md

 CapsLock 切换输入法中英文

 > Modified by netcharm
 > 1. Add CapsLock Indicator Light option, but can not auto detect IME State with current input focus, so need you start with eng-input state, then the light maybe turn-on when press capslock to chinese input.
 > 1. Change application's icon.
 > 1. Add Always on Top option, note: this option is not saved, so next startup, is re-enabled.
 > 1. Add contextmenu to notify tray icon for show window, exit app.
 > 1. Add Timer to auto switch CapsLock Indicator light with keyboard layout switch, but has buggy, when you change input state after switch to other keyboard layout and switch back, it maybe display negtived indicator light.
+> 1. Using snapshot the ImeModeButton window on system notification area to check & compare Ime Mode in English/locale,
+note: you must take this area image(png format) by yourself in your system, and with right size, maybe 22x34

 # 原理